Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Navigator Minion only needs to open up the door again to let them back through.
 No sooner do they all file through and close it behind them do the mirages of Politic Minion’s nightmare cease.
 The roar of the approaching crowd was there one second, but the moment the door closes, they cease.

-“Yeah, this place is awesome,” Cosplay Minion says with a long smile.
+“Yeah, this place is awesome,” Cosplay Minion says with an enthusiastic smile.

 Politics Minion leans over to catch his breath.
 “That was… th-thank you.”